-The Civil Rights Director reports to the ADOT Director through the Deputy Director, MVD and Compliance Division.
-The Director's program oversight includes the following: Title VI/Nondiscrimination; Employee Nondiscrimination (Title VII); Affirmative Action; Contractor Compliance; and the Americans with Disabilities Act (ADA) Programs.
-To comply with Code of Federal Regulations 49 part 21 and other regulatory statutes, the day-to-day Title VI roles and responsibilities are delegated to the Deputy Civil Rights Director.
+The EBD Administrator reports to the ADOT Director through the ADOT Deputy Director.
+In respect to this plan, the Administrator's program oversight includes: Title VI Nondiscrimination, Affirmative Action/Equal Opportunity (AA/EEO) Contractor Compliance, EJ, and the External ADA/Section 504 Programs.
+To comply with Code of Federal Regulations 49 part 21 and other regulatory statutes, the day-to-day Title VI roles and responsibilities are delegated to the ECR Manager.